Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Lance Smith is a practising coach with Athletics Southland in New Zealand with coaching qualifications in sprints, track endurance, road and cross country, steeplechase, and high jump and has coached athletes to national championship medals in all the above events.
-He is also an active "master" athlete and takes part in track events and jumps.
+Lance Smith is a practising coach with Athletics Southland in New Zealand.
+He has coaching qualifications in sprints, track endurance, road and cross country, steeplechase, and high jump and has coached athletes to national championship medals in all the above events.
+He is also an active "master" athlete who participates in track events and jumps.